FinlayDWebb/VISA-Climate-Tech-Hackathon-2024/README.md

 # VISA-Climate-Tech-Hackathon-2024
 The mission is to  revolutionize the use of payments data, to create groundbreaking solutions that drive  sustainable outcomes and enable consumers to make informed choices.
+Our idea is Airide, a chrome extension/app that allows people to hire local drivers to move 1 or 2 pieces of furniture (boot space permitting).
+This allows avoiding surcharges and minimum amounts that moving companies levy on the customers.
+The system would also priority rank more carbon efficient cars over less carbon efficient ones too.

 #progress log